- Updated December 2015

 Click here to view our Best Practices Lost Damaged Items

 Verify that the damage did not occur before the item was placed in delivery.
 If you are the owning library and you determine the item was damaged while in transit, send it to the MLS- Marlborough Office, using a “C” routing slip, Attention: Caitlin and fill out a claim form on our webpage using the Online Claim Form.

 If you are the borrowing library, please send the item back to the owning library and notify them of the issue.
 They can submit a claim as described above.

 If you are the borrowing library, please contact the owning library so they can submit a claim as described above.

 Please notify MLS if an item for which you have submitted a claim turns up so we can stop the reimbursement process or cancel the claim by emailing email@example.com.

 If your delivery has not arrived by its scheduled time, please check the Delivery Guide for delays.
 If your route is not listed as running behind, please contact MLS at (866) 627-7228.
 You can sign up for the Delivery Updates listserv by emailing email@example.com.
 This listserv provides route delay updates.

-Call Optima’s Customer Service line 781-569-0201 or email email@example.com and inform them of the time frame your library will be closed or inaccessible.
+Call Optima’s Customer Service or email firstname.lastname@example.org and inform them of the time frame your library will be closed or inaccessible.
 For extended closures, additional measures may be required.
-If you are unsure, please contact our office (866) 627-7228.
+If you are unsure, please contact MLS (866) 627-7228.

 To be added to the delivery email list, please email firstname.lastname@example.org.
 Please make sure at least one person from your library receives emails.
 We periodically put out important policy information and pertinent changes.